DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 in the frame.
 These objects could be the gate, buoys, etc. The package will publish to different topics depending on which classes are being detected and which cameras are being used.

+## Depthai / Oak Camera
+This branch contains code for the Luxonis OAK-D PoE camera, which uses a python package called [depthai](https://docs.luxonis.com/en/latest/).
+This camera handles neural network and image processing on the camera's processor, which necessitates a different code structure.
+Because of this, we have depthai-specific scripts and launch files that can be run for any Luxonis / depthai camera.
+For running other cameras, see the instructions below, titled Non-Depthai Cameras.

+### Running the Code
+To stream the feed or perform spatial detection using the OAK camera, use `roslaunch` with either of the following two files.
+* `depthai_image_stream.launch`: Streams the live feed from the camera.
+* `depthai_spatial_detection.launch`: Runs spatial detection.
+Waits for a enable_model rosservice call to specify what model to activate.
+This requires a valid `.blob` file in `models/` and the path to this `.blob` file should be specified in the `depthai_models.yaml` file.
+For more information about these files, see the code structure outline below.
+This will publish `CVObject` messages to a topic for each class that the model detects.

+### Structure
+`scripts/`
+* `depthai_spatial_detection.py`: Waits for an enable_model rosservice call, and then publishes spatial detections using the model specified in the service call and in depthai_models.yaml.
+* `depthai_publish_image_stream.py`: Publishes a preview of the image feed from the OAK camera.
+This can be used to verify connection to the camera and to check if there are any issues with the camera feed.
+* `depthai_mock_camera_feed.py`: Simulates the camera feed by sending a still image to the camera, passing it through a neural network, and retrieving the output.
+It is meant for testing the object detection model, since we can feed test data to the camera without needing to have a live feed of our targets.
+This can be run outside of the Docker container.

+`launch/`
+* `depthai_image_stream.launch`: Runs the image stream script
+* `depthai_spatial_detection.launch`: Runs the spatial detection script

+`models/`
+* `depthai_models.yaml`: contains models for object detection.
+A model is specified by a name, what classes it predicts, and the path to a .blob file.
+This file format is specific to the processors that the OAK cameras use.

+`footage_extraction`
+* Can be used to extract footage from rosbag files.
+See the README file in the footage_extraction directory.

+# Non-Depthai Cameras
 ## Setup

 Generally, you would train a separate object detection model for each task you need computer vision for (gates, buoys, etc.).
 You can then load them as follows: